Slip55/Individual-Project-Web-Developement/README.md

 # Individual-Project-Web-Developement

-This is a website created for the Web Developement course
+This is a website created for the Web Development course

+Images from: <a href="https://www.freeimages.com/" class="footerLink">https://www.freeimages.com/</a>